Global Design

 Michael Kaplan /

-We're celebrating our 15th anniversary this year, which is no mean feat.
+First of all, we're celebrating our 15th anniversary this year, which is no mean feat.
 Since our creation, we have remained true to our credo: to advise only the end-user.
 This is what all our associates have in common.
-Even though we come from a variety of backgrounds (architect, broker, management consultant, ex-lawyer, etc.), what we have in common is that we have all worked for international brokers, and in the end, we have chosen our camp - that of the end-user.
+Even though we come from a variety of backgrounds (architect, broker, management consultant, ex-lawyer, etc.), what we have in common is that we have all worked for international brokers, and that in the end, we have chosen our camp - that of the end-user.

-This positioning enables us to address most corporate real estate issues without any conflict of interest.
+This positioning enables us to support most corporate real estate issues without any conflict of interest.
 Today, 70% of our customers are tenants, while the remaining 30% are owner-users.
-Over the years, we have built up our expertise in three main areas.
+Over the years, we have built up our expertise around three main "universes of expertise".

 Olivier Neuman /

-To add real value to a real estate project, we need to have a 360° vision, so that our multi-disciplinary teams can work together.
-This is our priority.
+To provide real added value to a real estate project, we need to have a 360° vision, so that our multi-disciplinary teams can work together.
+This is our top priority.

 Could you explain these 3 "business worlds" to us?